databrix-org/SingleCourse/README.md

 # SingleCourse

-SingleCourse is a web application designed to provide a seamless experience for managing and accessing course materials.
+SingleCourse is a web application for only one Course designed to provide a seamless experience for embeding a course in an existing LMS.
+It also provides functionalities to manage and access course materials efficiently.
 This README provides comprehensive instructions on how to deploy the application using Docker, set up Apache as a reverse proxy with Shibboleth for authentication, and configure the necessary environment on an Ubuntu VM.

 ## Table of Contents